 Courses can be transferred in from accredited higher education institutions.
 In general, there is a 10-year cutoff on timeframes.

 If you wish to retake a course you will need to refer to financial aid requirements as well as specific program requirements which may limit the repeat of courses.

-It is still important for you to complete all program requirements, including testing at this time.
+It is still important for you to complete all program requirements, including testing

 *Failure to take the appropriate placement exam(s) may prohibit a student from registering for courses that require these testing scores as prerequisites.